vadosnaprimer/pspkvm/Readme.txt

 - Multimedia temporary files may leave on your memory stick sometimes, especially after VM crash.
 They're usually not big, but if you wanna delete the by hands, just goto your PSP's /PSP/GAME/pspkvm/ directory, find the file whose name likes xxxxxxxx_tmp_mus.mid, delete them.
 - Fileconnection rmdir operation may fail for unknown reasons
 - LocationProvider.getState() will always returns AVAILABLE once after GPS initialized, so LocationListener.providerStateChanged() doesn't work as expected.
+- gmail 1.5.0 cannot login.
+Always get "Username and password do not match.
+You provided ()"

 --------------------------------
 Run from binary bundle